Omnithermal Perfect Simulation for Multi-server Queues: Omnithermal perfect simulation

 \section{Omnithermal perfect simulation}

-In this section we consider the following question: is it possible to adapt the domCFTP algorithms outlined in Section~\ref{sec:domCFTP} in order to \emph{simultaneously} sample from the equilibrium of $M/G/(c+m)$ queues, where $m$ ranges over some subset of $\mathbb{N}$?
-As pointed out by \cite{Connor-Kendall-2015}, it is straightforward to accomplish this in a relatively efficient manner using Algorithm 1: once an emptying time \(T^*\) has been established for the \(M/G/c\) queue, then all $M/G/(c+m)$ queues of interest can be started from empty at this time and run over $[T^*,0]$ using the same arrival times and service durations; a simple workload domination argument shows that their values at time 0 will form a single perfect sample from the required set of equilibrium distributions.
-However, given the significantly faster run-time of Algorithm 2, a far more interesting question is whether or not one can produce a comparably efficient omnithermal domCFTP algorithm using sandwiching processes.
+In this section we consider the following question: is it possible to adapt the domCFTP algorithms outlined in Section~\ref{sec:domCFTP} in order to \emph{simultaneously} sample from the equilibrium of $M/G/(c+m)$ queues for all $m\ge 0$?
+As pointed out in \cite{Connor-Kendall-2015}, it is straightforward to accomplish this using Algorithm 1: once an emptying time \(T^*\) has been established for the \(M/G/c\) queue, then any $M/G/(c+m)$ queue may be started from empty at this time and run over $[T^*,0]$ using the same arrival times and service durations; a simple workload domination argument shows that its value at time 0 will form a single perfect sample from the required equilibrium distribution.
+However, given the significantly faster run-time of Algorithm~\ref{alg2}, a far more interesting question is whether or not one can produce a comparably efficient omnithermal domCFTP algorithm using sandwiching processes.